Ramanan Laxminarayan: Oxygen For India

 During the second Delta wave of COVID-19 in India during March and April 2021, Laxminarayan and a team of volunteers were instrumental in organizing imports of oxygen equipment to solve the challenge of last minute delivery of medical oxygen to patients.
 The campaign was supported by over 12,000 individual donors and large corporations including United Airlines, Logitech, UIPath, Yahoo and TechMahindra.
 Laxminarayan's colleague Rahul Thakkar, who had been hospitalized for COVID-19 and for whom Laxminarayan had started the campaign died of the disease in April 2021.
 OxygenForIndia, a volunteer driven campaign that eventually imported over 20,000 oxygen cylinders and 3,000 oxygen concentrators to alleviate the need for medical oxygen.

 Laxminarayan and Dr Indu Bhushan, the founding CEO of Ayushman Bharat together lead OxygenForIndia's work on the formation of a national oxygen grid with the objective that no Indian will die because of lack of medical oxygen anytime, anywhere.
+Laxminarayan also serves on the Lancet Global Health Commission on Medical Oxygen Security.

 HealthCubed

 In 2015, Laxminarayan founded HealthCubed, an award-winning start-up to improve access to healthcare and diagnosis for billions of people in both rich and poor countries.
 The company's flagship product, HealthCube XL, about the size of small dictionary, can carry out over 32 diagnostic tests including ECG, blood pressure, SpO2, hemoglobin, cholesterol, blood glucose and urine analysis, and deliver quality, reliable results within minutes to enable rapid diagnosis.
 Diagnostic algorithms and applications for patient registration, medical records, payment and referrals, enable patients to get test results that are saved in encrypted format.
 Currently HealthCubes are deployed across India and Africa and over 1,000,000 patients have already been tested using this technology.
 HealthCube is regulatory approved in more than 30 countries around the world including in Europe, South Africa, Ghana, Angola and Kenya.
 HealthCubed was among 16 finalists (selected from 340 entrants) for the Trinity Challenge, which aimed to bring the power of data and analytics to identify, respond to, or recover from disease outbreaks in innovative ways.
-HealthCubed was named biotech startup of the year by the Government of Karnataka in India for the year 2021, and was a finalist at the 2019 UCSF Digital Health Awards.
+HealthCubed was named biotech startup of the year by the Government of Karnataka in India for the year 2021, winner of the 2023 GOLD award for Digital Solutions For Rural Healthcare Category by the IHW Council, and a finalist at the 2019 UCSF Digital Health Awards.